×

 LineUp

-Dave Matthews Band, formed in 1991 in Charlottesville, VA, blends rock with jazz influences.
-Known for hits like "Crash Into Me," they've sold over 38M albums and 25M concert tickets.
-The band features notable members like Carter Beauford and has collaborated with Jeff Coffin and Tim Reynolds.
-With 7 albums debuting at No. 1, they're award-winning and philanthropy-focused, raising $65M through their Bama Works Fund.
-In 2019, they were named UN Environment Goodwill Ambassadors.
+Dave Matthews Band, formed in 1991 in Charlottesville, VA, is renowned for its rock and jazz fusion, selling 38M albums and 25M concert tickets.
+Known for hits like "Crash Into Me," they've achieved 7 consecutive No. 1 albums on the Billboard 200.
+The band includes members like Carter Beauford and Stefan Lessard and has collaborated with Jeff Coffin and Tim Reynolds.
+DMB's Bama Works Fund has raised over $65M for charity, and they are recognized as UN Environment Goodwill Ambassadors.

-Nelson, known for his Americana and Alt Country style, hit No. 1 with "Sticks and Stones."
-He collaborated with The Travelin’ McCourys and Sierra Ferrell, and co-produced "A Star is Born," winning a Grammy and a BAFTA.
+Born over a decade ago, Nelson is known for his Americana and alt-country style.
+His 2023 album topped the charts, and he's a sought-after collaborator, working with The Travelin’ McCourys, Sierra Ferrell, Miranda Lambert, and more.
+He co-produced and co-wrote for "A Star is Born," winning a Grammy and BAFTA.

 Concert Info